-In 2021, Ghella Abergeldie JV, which is building the Central Interceptor, the longest wastewater collector in New Zealand, was given funding of \$500,000 New Zealand dollars from the Low Emission Vehicles Contestable Fund, a government programme to accelerate the use of electric vehicles in the country.
+In 2021, our Ghella Abergeldie JV, which is building the Central Interceptor, the longest waste water collector in New Zealand, was granted a loan of 500,000 New Zealand dollars from the Low Emission Vehicles Contestable Fund, a government program to accelerate the spread of electric vehicles in the country.

-The co-funding contributed to the purchase of three electric trucks and the associated charging infrastructure, dedicated to transporting about 66,600 tonnes of spoil material generated over the project life cycle.

-For every 100,000 km travelled, these trucks will allow savings of about 40,000 litres of diesel with a 79% reduction in CO2eq emissions compared to the diesel truck scenario.
-The project predicts overall savings of about 300 tCO2eq, equivalent to the annual emissions associated to the average energy consumption of 400 homes in New Zealand.
+The loan allowed us to purchase three electric trucks and the 66,600 tonnes of spoil material generated over the project life cycle. about 40,000 litres of diesel with a 79% reduction in CO2ea emissions compared to the diesel truck scenario.
+The project predicts overall savings of about 300 tCO2eq, equivalent to the annual emissions associated to the average energy consumption of 400 homes in